-One Yamaha Fuel - Water Separator, two for twin engines, is installed between the fuel tank and engine on your 240 DC model.
+Two Yamaha Fuel - Water Separators are installed between the fuel tank and engine on your 280 DC model.
 The new, improved 10-micron filter provides superior filtration ahead of the engine's on-board filters and injectors.
 Large filtering and water capture areas maximize filtration while maintaining adequate flow rate for larger engines.
 The fuel separator can be checked by removing it from the mounting bracket and dumping it into an approved waste collection device.
 If there appears to be an excessive amount of water, the filter component should be replaced.
 See your authorized Cobia Dealer for replacement parts.
+Refer to Fuel System diagram, page 38.